cdr-stats/cdr-stats/docs/source/installation/configure-asterisk.rst

 many more.

 In this document, we will explain how to configure Asterisk to store CDRs in SQLite3 or Mysql then configure CDR-Pusher to send the CDR to CDR-Stats.
-Sqlite3 is the one we will recommend as this is by far the easiest to setup).
+Sqlite3 is the one we will recommend as this is by far the easiest to setup.

 Store Asterisk CDRs to SQLITE3